Chart Color Schemes

 Bayview ranks among the oldest 10% of areas nationwide

 The median age in Bayview is 58 years, which is significantly higher than Greater Sydney's average of 37 years and also above the national norm of 38 years.
-The 75-84 age cohort is notably over-represented in Bayview at 16.5%, compared to Greater Sydney's average.
-Conversely, the 25-34 age group is under-represented at 4.1%.
-This concentration of the 75-84 age group is well above the national figure of 6.0%.
-Between 2021 and present, the percentage of the population aged 15 to 24 has increased from 9.5% to 11.1%, while the 35 to 44 age cohort has declined from 6.6% to 5.7%.
-Population forecasts for Bayview indicate substantial demographic changes by 2041, with the 85+ age group projected to grow by 122%, adding 382 residents to reach a total of 697.
-Senior residents aged 65 and above will drive 99% of population growth in Bayview, underscoring trends towards demographic aging.
-Conversely, both the 25-34 age group and the 0-4 age group are projected to decrease in number.
+Compared to Greater Sydney, the 75-84 age cohort is notably over-represented in Bayview at 16.6%, while the 25-34 age group is under-represented at 4.2%.
+This concentration of the 75-84 age group is well above the national average of 6.0%.
+Between 2021 and present, the 15 to 24 age group has increased from 9.5% to 11.1% of the population.
+Conversely, the 35 to 44 age cohort has decreased from 6.6% to 5.7%.
+By 2041, demographic changes are forecasted for Bayview.
+The 85+ age group is projected to grow by 122%, adding 383 residents to reach a total of 697.
+Senior residents aged 65 and above will drive 99% of population growth, indicating significant demographic aging trends.
+Conversely, both the 25-34 and 0-4 age groups are projected to decrease in numbers.